webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 In some cases we can send less information to satisfy our limits.
 We also have hard deadlines on the arrival of our data, so we can't send slower.
 These are the constraints that Real-time media falls under.

-If we don't have enough bandwidth available we can lower the quality of video we send.
+If we don't have enough bandwidth available, we can lower the quality of video we send.
 This requires a tight feedback loop between your video encoder and congestion controller.